frida1mp/BookingManager-module/README.md

 To start using the module:

-- Ensure MongoDB is set up (see Dependencies).
+- If using MongoDb: Ensure MongoDB is set up (see Dependencies).
 - Use the MongoStorage class to connect the module to MongoDB, or implement your own storage that extends the StorageInterface.
 - Dependencies
 - Node.js (v14 or above)